tencent cloud

 qcloud_cos::CosAPI cos(config);

-std::string object_name = "exampleobject"; // exampleobject is the object key (Key), which is the unique identifier of the object in the bucket.
-For example, if the object's access domain name is `examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com/doc/pic.jpg`, the object key is `doc/pic.jpg`
+std::string object_name = "exampleobject"; // The object key (Key) is the unique identifier of an object in a bucket.
+For example, in the access domain name for the object examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com/doc/pic.jpg, the object key is doc/pic.jpg.
+Replace it with the user-specified object name.

 std::string local_path = "/tmp/exampleobject";

-// The request needs to carry the appid, bucketname, object, and local path (including the file name)
+// The request should contain appid, bucketname, object, and local path (including file name).

 qcloud_cos::GetObjectByFileReq req(bucket_name, object_name, local_path);